craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We're led to what seems like an abandoned town, where a pair of children tell us that there is a monster in their house with their baby brother.

-As we explore the house, we find a letter in a hidden room addressed to the house, from Count Straud.
+As we explore the house, we find a letter in a hidden room addressed to the house, from *Count Straud*.
 In addition, we find the deed to this house, a deed to a windmill, and the will of Gustav & Elisabeth Durst.

 Heading up to the Top floor, we encounter an apparition of a woman humming a lullaby that turns to attack us.
 I turned immediately as we got spooked by her, but turned back under my own will, and we continue to investigate the house.